fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Sep 12
 * Ann Vileisis, _Kitchen Literacy_, 96-125; 126-159.
 {% include alert.html class='warning' title='Food Ads' text="
-For next week, find food ads from around 1900 (1880-1920 at the extremes); What kinds of products are they promoting?
+For next week, find food ads from around 1900 (1880-1920 at the extremes); What kinds of products are being sold?
 What kinds of techniques do they use?
-What are they appealing to?
+What sensibilities are the ads appealing to?
 How are they using science to sell food?
 Who are they marketing to?
-Prepare a ~10-slide presentation.
+Prepare a ~350-word report on your findings.
+Please consult the [Ad Research Guide](newspaper-ads) for more detailed instructions.
 "%}

 ### Sep 14
 {% include alert.html class='info' title='No Class' text="
+* Read Charlotte Bitelkoff, _Eating Right in America_, 13-44 (Scientific Moralization and the Beginning of Modern Dietary Reform).
+Read this before your newspaper research---it will help!
-Work on your presentations (see above)
+* Work on your ad research reports (see above)
 "%}

 ### Sep 19
-* Charlotte Bitelkoff, _Eating Right in America_, 13-44 (Scientific Moralization and the Beginning of Modern Dietary Reform).
+Newspaper ad research discussion

 ### Sep 21
-{% include alert.html class='danger' title='DUE: Advertising Presentation' text="
+{% include alert.html class='danger' title='DUE: Ad Reports ' text="
-Come to class prepared to give your presentations (all will be evaluated, even if not presented in class) "%}
+Come to class prepared to present your findings to the class; all papers will be collected and evaluated, even if not presented in class.
+"%}